Skardu International Airport

-Skardu International Airport is an international airport located on the outskirts of Skardu 9.2 km from the city center and serves the Skardu District.
+Skardu International Airport is an international airport located on the outskirts of Skardu 9.2 km from the city center, and serves the Skardu District.
 It is the busiest airport in Pakistan's Gilgit-Baltistan region.

-It is adjacent to Qadri airbase, a Pakistan Air Force FOB base which shares the main runway with the airport.
+It is adjacent to Qadri airbase, a Pakistan Air Force (FOB) which shares the main runway with the airport.

-In June 2025, the government was reportedly moving towards a Rs 180 million upgrade of Skardu International Airport.

 History

 Skardu Airport was initially built as an airbase in 1949, following Pakistan's independence and served as an airfield for the Pakistan Air Force in the Northern Areas.
 It was converted into a domestic airport for civilian use, alongside military use.
 On 2 December 2021, Skardu Airport was designated and re-inaugurated as an international airport after providing upgrades to the airport to become a tourism hub for Gilgit-Baltistan.